skagitpublishing/moltin-connextcms-plugin/README.md

     * If the product ID is blank or invalid, then an error message is displayed.
     * Otherwise the product information corresponding to that product ID is retrieved from the Moltin API and the DOM is populated with content retrieved from Moltin.

+## Installation
+This repository is based on the ConnextCMS Plugin Template.
+Investigate that repository for background on proper installation.
+Below are the extra installation steps specific to this repository:

+1. Clone this respository onto a system with a working version of ConnextCMS, and run the merge script just like the ConnextCMS Plugin Template.

+2. Access the Keystone Admin UI and find the newly created Moltin model.
+Create a new model and add your Moltin API key to it.
+Save the model.

 ## Attribution
 This eCommerce plugin/demo makes use of the following open source repositories: